 - 3.1.A Encourage development of a financial plan as a prerequisite to land acquisition or facility development.
-The plan would demonstrate funding sources for start-up costs and on-going operations and/or maintenance. - 3.2.A Promote year-round use of the HYCC to engender diverse activities and generate needed revenues. - 3.3.A Develop consensus around and explore implementation of an outdoor athletic field complex on property abutting the Hyannis Golf Course. - 3.3.B Implement the recommendations of the 2008 Athletic Field Needs Assessment prepared for the Recreation Division by John Deere/Lesco Landscapes for all middle and elementary school athletic fields. - 3.6.B Continue planning and design for a connection to the regional bikeway network through the Mass Fisheries and Wildlife Hyannis Ponds property. - Goal 4: Provide adequate public access to and safe enjoyment of the Town's open space and recreational resources and programs, particularly its shoreline areas and fresh and marine waterways.
+The plan would demonstrate funding sources for start-up costs and on-going operations and/or maintenance. - 3.2.A Promote year-round use of the HYCC to engender diverse activities and generate needed revenues. - 3.3.C Implement the recommendations of the 2017 Athletic Field Needs Assessment prepared for the Recreation Division by Weston and Sampson for all municipal and School Department athletic fields and outdoor facilities. - 3.3.H "Walk Library" whereby a link (or links) on the Town website would be available for self-guided walks in a database. - 3.6.B Continue planning and design for a connection to the regional bikeway network through the Mass Fisheries and Wildlife Hyannis Ponds property, across Route 132 and into Sandwich.

+Goal 4: Provide adequate public access to and safe enjoyment of the Town's open space and recreational resources and programs, particularly its shoreline areas and fresh and marine waterways.
 Access should be provided in balance with resource sustainability.

-- 4.1 Pursue opportunities to enhance coastal and freshwater access; - 4.2 Continue to reduce or eliminate architectural barriers to public buildings and services, including beaches and major conservation and recreation areas, to sustain independent living for our seniors and disabled population; - 4.3 Enhance access to open space and recreation programs and facilities by Environmental Justice populations.
+- 4.1 Pursue opportunities to enhance coastal and freshwater access. - 4.2 Reduce or eliminate barriers to accessibility at major conservation and recreation areas and facilities throughout Town. - 4.3 Enhance access to open space and recreation programs and facilities by Environmental Justice populations.